riscv/riscv-bitmanip/bext.md

 ### References

-## Rotate (Left/Right) (`rol`ifdef::study[, `roli`], `ror`, `rori`)
+## Rotate (Left/Right) (`rol`, `ror`, `rori`)

 These instructions are similar to shift-logical operations from the base spec, except they shift in the values from the opposite side of the register, in order.
-This is also called 'circular shift'.  ifdef::spec[`roli` machine instruction is not supported since the assembler can easily modify the immediate value of the `roli` psuedo instruction, so the `rori` instruction can be used.]
+This is also called 'circular shift'.

 ### Functionality definition.